A Simple Phenomenological Model for Grain Clustering in Turbulence: Comparison with Simulations and Experiments

 \subsubsection{Self-Driven (Streaming \&\ Kelvin-Helmholtz) Turbulence}

-Next, Fig.~\ref{fig:grain.rho.jy} repeats this comparison, with a different set of simulations from \citet{johansen:2007.streaming.instab.sims} and \citet{bai:2010.grain.streaming.sims.test,bai:2010.streaming.instability.basics}.
+Next, Fig.~\ref{fig:grain.rho.jy} repeats this comparison, with a different set of simulations from \citet{johansen:2007.streaming.instab.sims} and \citet{bai:2010.grain.streaming.sims.test,bai:2010.streaming.instability}.
 These are two and three-dimensional simulations, of non-MHD hydrodynamic shearing boxes but ignoring vertical gravity/stratification (so we can directly take the statistics in $\rhograin/\langle \rhograin \rangle$ as representative of our predictions).
 The simulations fix $\eta=0.005$, $\Pi=0.05$, $\Omega$, and $\taustop$ for monolithic grain populations, and have no external driving of turbulence.
 However they do include the grain-gas back-reaction for $\rhoratio = 0.2,\,1.0,\,3.0$, and so develop some turbulence naturally via a combination of streaming and Kelvin-Helmholtz-like shear instabilities, with $\alpha\sim10^{-8}-10^{-2}$ depending on the simulation properties (but recorded for each simulation therein).
 The two studies adopt entirely distinct numerical methods, so where possible we show the differences owing to numerics.

-In nearly every case, we see good agreement with the analytic theory.
-This is especially true at smaller $\taustop$ and $\rhograin$; at $\taustop\gtrsim1$ and $\rhograin\gtrsim1$, our theory is less applicable but still performs reasonably well.
+In nearly every case, we see good agreement with our simple mathematical model.
+This is especially true at smaller $\taustop$ and $\rhograin$; at the highest absolute grain densities, our model is less applicable but still performs reasonably well.
 In particular, the non-linear behavior seen therein, where for example there is a large difference between $\rhograin=0.2-1$ for $\taustop=0.1$ (but little change between $\rhograin=1-3$), and the much larger fluctuations seen for $\rhograin=0.2$ compared to $\rhograin=1-3$ for $\taustop=1$, are all predicted.
 The large increase with $\rhograin=0.2-1$ for $\taustop=0.1$ follows from $\rhograin$ increasing the ``effective'' stopping time as discussed in \S~\ref{sec:model.highrho}, and then the effect saturates with increasing $\rhograin\gtrsim1$.
 However much of the difference also owes to the different values of $\alpha$ in each simulation (the case $\taustop=1$, $\rhograin=0.2$ produces a very large $\alpha$, driving much of the very large variance).